 Solar Panels

 Solar panels for boats are devices used to generate electricity from solar energy.
-They are typically used on boats to power electrical appliances and equipment, or to recharge batteries.
+They are generally used on board boats to power electrical appliances and equipment, or to recharge batteries.
 Solar panels for boats can be mounted on the deck or roof of the boat to capture solar energy.
-There are rigid solar panels and flexible solar panels .
+There are rigid solar panels and flexible solar panels.

-We use the term solar panel but the most appropriate term would be "photovoltaic panel" since it is mainly used to provide electricity and charge batteries.
-A photovoltaic panel is composed of several photovoltaic modules.
-A module is composed of photovoltaic cells that produce direct current when they perceive light.
+We use the term "solar panel", but the more appropriate term would be "photovoltaic panel", as these are mainly used to supply electricity and charge batteries.
+A photovoltaic panel is made up of a photovoltaic module.
+A module is made up of photovoltaic cells that produce direct current when they perceive light.

-Today solar technology is evolving enormously and we are able to have flexible solar panels for example, very useful in boats since they can be put on non-planar surfaces.
+Today, solar technology is evolving enormously, and we're now able to have flexible solar panels, for example, which are very useful on boats, as they can be placed on uneven surfaces.

-Solar panels are a great way to produce energy on board your boat and recharge the batteries at a low cost.
+Solar panels are an excellent way of generating energy on board your boat and recharging batteries at low cost.
 We offer a selection of solar panels and charge controllers.

-Discover all our solar panels, accessories, wiring, voltage regulator at the best price, on Comptoir Nautique
+Discover our full range of solar panels, accessories, wiring, voltage regulators for your boat, solar panel + regulator kits at the best prices, on Comptoir Nautique.

 Slide thumbnail